OverwriteMatrix/RosettaCode/LearningJava/ReadME.md

 8. ON WINDOWS OPTIONAL: Then, instead of having the shortcut to the .bat file, have the shortcut to this file to have the command prompt auto-hide when running the program
    (See step 5 for creating a shortcut)

+# Notes
+-You extend a java class
+-You implement a java interface